Jemba of Buganda

-Jemba Busungwe (died 1584) was Kabaka (king) of the Kingdom of Buganda between 1564 and 1584.
-He was the 10th Kabaka of Buganda.
+Jemba Busungwe (died 1584) was the 10th Kabaka (king) of the Kingdom of Buganda between 1564 and 1584.
+His reign is remembered as being kind and gentle.

 Claim to the throne

 He was the son of Kabaka Nakibinge Kagali, Kabaka of Buganda, between 1524 and 1554.
 His mother was Najjemba, the 2nd wife of his father.
 He ascended to the throne upon the death of his elder half-brother.
 He established his capital at Bubango Hill, in what became Busiro Country, in modern-day Wakiso District.